Out-of-Distribution Semantic Occupancy Prediction: OccOoD: Proposed Framework

-where \(F^{\text{BEV}}_{k_i}\) and \(A^{\text{BEV}}_{k_i}\) represent the $k$-th class feature map of the $i$-th BEV feature and its corresponding attention weight, respectively.
-The decoder restores spatial resolution using transposed convolutions and skip connections.
-The processed BEV features are reshaped and upsampled to generate a voxel-level representation $\hat{Y}_{\text{$b$}}$.
+where \(F^{\text{BEV}}_{k_i}\) and \(A^{\text{BEV}}_{k_i}\) denote the $k$-th feature map and its attention weight, respectively.
+The decoder restores resolution via transposed convolutions and skip connections, and the output is reshaped and upsampled to yield a voxel-level representation $\hat{Y}_{b}$.

-For voxel-level feature processing, we adopt the approach of SGN~\cite{mei2024camera} for voxel handling.
-Specifically, we fuse and refine three types of features: \(F_{\text{s}}^{3D}\) obtained from semantic refinement, non-seed voxel features \(F_{\text{n}}^{3D}\) filtered by the proposal network, and $F^{3D}_o$ from the proposal network.
-This procedure is formally expressed in Eq.~(\ref{eq:ff}):